Sajantoor/Rush-Hour-Solver/readme.md

 - Rewrote projections to be far more efficent.
 - Wrote hash codes and equals for each object parsing object.
 - Wrote Solver class which is just responsible for input and ouput.
+- Refactoring code: removing any "dead" code and made things more presentable.

 ---